TheFools/TF/README.md

 What are the major strengths of the paper?| a lot of professional wording What are the major weaknesses of the paper?| less expression What do you learn from the paper?
 It can be either a new research area, or a new problem, or the approach itself, or evaluation methodology, or the results.| a new problem
-Other comments.| can introduce the technology to the readers
+Other comments.| highlight the topic on the paper

 lab1q6
 Program |	Software manufacturer |	Software version | Software type